Wise Up: Study Aging

 For clinical psychologists, the problem appears slightly different.
 While there is no shortage of older adults requiring psychological services—and willing clinicians to provide them—very few are technically qualified to do so.
 Findings from a 2002 survey of the American Psychological Association showed that while 69% of respondents reported some professional work with older adults, only 3% spent most of the time working with them because a blinding majority felt undertrained.

 While, topically, these data might seem discouraging, rest assured they aren’t.
 For these and other reasons—that is, medical disinterest coupled with systemic gaps in training—the past few decades have seen a growth of graduate programs preparing psychologists for work with older adults.
 The advent of the Pikes Peak Model, which essentially codified competency areas for the training of clinical geropsychologists, has largely facilitated this growth.

 “We’ve come to learn that growing older is associated with positive changes and I think that may increase interest,” explains Scogin.
-“Aging is an integral part of life and the study how we age will continue to help us improve the quality of life across the life span.”
+“Aging is an integral part of life and the study of how we age will continue to help us improve the quality of life across the life span.”

 Uncharted Research Territory

 Nearly doubling adult life expectancy is an unquestioned triumph of the 20th century.
-A consequence is that science has begun exploit the latter half of the human life span—and opportunities to study the phenomena our own biology once largely precluded are now both vast and uncharted.
+A consequence is that science has begun to exploit the latter half of the human life span—and opportunities to study the phenomena our own biology once largely precluded are now both vast and uncharted.

 “While many populations that are studied in human service research can be psychologically seen as ‘other’ or apart from ourselves, aging is different,” says Emlet.
 “We all age and thus have an inherent interest in that process.”